1. A fast combination of punches.

 - For a simple lunch, the old one-two I always fall back on is a peanut butter and jelly sandwich.
 It’s a classic; it’s easy to make and it tastes pretty good too!

 Additionally, the citations on the page are not meant to be taken as the phrase’s origin point.
-Rather, they are there to show how old the expression is.
+Rather, they to show how old the expression is.